 - This tutorial explains how to integrate your Code42 environment to work with Ping Identity (also known as Ping One).
 Ping Identity provides a standards-based service to enable centralized user access control using Single Sign-On (SSO) technologies such as SAML and OpenID.
 Ping Identity's cloud-based SSO service also supports the use of an identity bridge to link to an existing directory service, such as Google Apps or Active Directory.

 - Backup sets are an option in CrashPlan PROe that can configure different groups of files to back up to different locations with different settings.
 For example, you can configure devices in your Code42 environment to back up frequently changed documents with a high priority each day, but also to back up relatively static system files with a lower priority only once a week.

 - Custom Co-Branding the Console

-- You can co-brand the console by adding your own graphics and text.
+- You can customize the administration console by adding your own graphics and text.
 The information in this article outlines what specific elements can be customized and how to enable the customizations.
 Only the elements described in this article are customizable.

 - Destinations Overview & Settings

 - A destination is a logical grouping of enterprise servers and storage servers within a single LAN or a single data center.
 Devices back up to destinations.
 For best data protection we always recommend backing up your devices to at least two destinations.

 - Describes in detail the available settings and controls for managing destination servers.